Top takeaways from student loan forgiveness arguments at the Supreme Court

 “We’re talking about half a trillion dollars and 43 million Americans.
 How does that fit under the normal understanding of ‘modifying’?”
 Roberts asked as the court discussed the meaning of “modify” and “waive” in the HEROES Act.

-The cost of the plan has been the subject of Republican scorn for months, with arguments about how it is unfair to use so much taxpayer money, especially from individuals who never went to college or worked to have no debt after they left school.
+The cost of the plan has been the subject of Republican scorn for months, with arguments emerging about how it is unfair to use so much taxpayer money, especially from individuals who never went to college or worked to ensure they had no debt after they left school.

 “There’s some discussion in the briefs that going past with this provision or that modification or waiver, that this is, in effect, a cancellation of a debt — that’s really what we’re talking about — and that as a cancellation of $400 billion in debt, in effect, this is a grant of $400 billion, and it runs head long into Congress’s appropriations authority,” Justice Clarence Thomas remarked.